How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 • Where it’s from: Under the backbone, a muscle that does little work.

-• Flavour & texture: Incredibly tender, mild flavour.
+• Flavour and texture: Incredibly tender, mild flavour.

 • Best cooking method: Quick sear to medium-rare.
 On a braai, use direct high heat and finish quickly.
 On a BBQ, lid down for even heat.